 (3) Back-Office Integration

 If you have an existing system in place, integration with your mobile POS system software should be a priority.
 If you don’t have one in place, your mobile POS software should be able to give you some very basic functionality as a back office tool.
 Consider these questions when thinking about back-office systems:

 - Do you have a back-office system already in place such as QuickBooks, Peachtree, or Microsoft Dynamics?

 - What’s involved with this integration?
 Who is going to do it – you or an integrator?

 (4) Wireless Communication

-All this hardware and software is great, but without some form of wireless communication platform, you won’t be getting far.
+All this hardware and software is great, but without some form of a wireless communication platform, you won’t be getting far.
 When thinking about the wireless infrastructure, consider these aspects:

 - Will you be using Wi-Fi or a cellular network?
 This likely depends on whether you will want to go out of a brick and mortar location.
-If you will, then cellular coverage would likely be best.
+If you do, then cellular coverage would likely be best.

 - With either Wi-Fi or a cellular network, PCI compliance should be something you think and ask about

-- Eliminate Wi-Fi dead spots in your intended coverage area through the use of the proper number and position of access points as well as high performing, quality pieces of hardware.
+- Eliminate Wi-Fi dead spots in your intended coverage area through the use of the proper number and position of access points as well as high-performing, quality pieces of hardware.